-The American Speech-Language-Hearing Association (ASHA) recognizes that speech-language pathologists play a critical role in screening, diagnosing, and enhancing the social communication development and quality of life for children, adolescents, and adults with autism spectrum disorders (ASD) and Asperger syndrome (AS).
+The American Speech-Language-Hearing Association (ASHA) recognizes that speech-language pathologists play a critical role in screening, diagnosing, and enhancing the social communication development and quality of life for children, adolescents, and adults with autism spectrum disorders (ASD) and Asperger's syndrome (AS).
 The core features of ASD and AS include impairments in reciprocal social interaction, impairments in verbal and nonverbal communication, and restricted range of interests and activities.
-Individuals with ASD and AS have special needs due to the pervasive nature of the social communication impairment.
-The purpose of this course is to present current evidence-based methods for providing intervention to this population of students.
+Individuals with ASD and AS has special needs due to the pervasive nature of the social communication impairment.
+This purpose of this course is to present current evidence-based methods for providing intervention to this population of students.

 In addition, collaboration with other professionals in the education of students with ASD and AS is crucial since communication occurs in all settings and throughout the day.
 As such, other professionals who work with individuals who have ASD or AS will find this course content beneficial and pertinent to their continuing education.

 By the completion of the course, students will be able to

 - Define autism spectrum disorders and high-functioning autism (Asperger's syndrome) and delineate signs and symptoms.

 - List an array of perspectives and principles of treatment for students with ASD and AS who are in middle school, high school, and older.